szarnyasg/duckdb-web/_posts/2022-10-28-lightweight-compression.md

 Constant encoding is the most straightforward compression algorithm in DuckDB.
 Constant encoding is used when every single value in a column segment is the same value.
 In that case, we store only that single value.
 This encoding is visualized below.

 <img src="/images/compression/constant.png"
-     alt="Data set stored both uncompressed and with constant compression" width="100%"
+     alt="Dataset stored both uncompressed and with constant compression" width="100%"
      />